srobo/runbook/docs/kit/logistics/kit-testing/test-procedures.md

 9. Disconnect the board and remove the USB stick and SD card, making a separate pile for boards that failed.
 10. Repeat steps 2-9 for the next board.
 11. Copy the `tested_KCHs.txt` file off the USB stick.
 This is the KCH asset codes of all the passing brain boards.
+12. Boards that failed then need to be manually inventoried.

 ## Power Board